HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

     // Get the ApplicationInfo of the current Hook lpparam.applicationInfo
     // Get the system context object
-    // There is no ready-made calling method in the native Xposed API, you need to reflect ActivityThread to achieve it
+    // There is no ready-made calling method in the Rovo89 Xposed API, you need to reflect ActivityThread to achieve it
     // Get the host Application lifecycle
     AndroidAppHelper.currentApplication()
     // Class Hook